barbazul/cleartheme/README.md

 *Then make sure to setup your_theme_name in Current Package Name under System -> Configuration -> Design (left tab).*

 ## Dependencies
-ClearTheme needs a lesscss php compiler to work.
+Cleartheme needs a lesscss php compiler to work.
 I chose this one: (Soczed_Less) http://www.magentocommerce.com/magento-connect/lesscss-5369.html and it's allready included in the repo (may be it shouldn't but I don't care right now).
 If you want to use another lessphp implementation I think it should work anyway.
 Please check Soczed_Less module options going to:
 * System -> Less Files
 * System -> Configuration -> Less Files (left tab)